bitboody/blxscrape/README.md

 ### Are you open to suggestions/bug reports?

-Yes, if you do encounter a problem please report it.
+Yes, if you have any suggestions or if you have encountered any bugs, please do not hesitate to repot them.

 ### Is anyone actually asking those questions?